trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 {% include image.html file="image88.png" %}

-{% include tip.html content="***Before setting a PIN***<br><br>You may find it easier to remember a pattern rather than a 7 - 10 digit PIN.
+{% include tip.html content="Before setting a PIN<br><br>You may find it easier to remember a pattern rather than a 7 - 10 digit PIN.
 Kind of like patterns used to unlock an Android Lockscreen:" %}

 {% include image.html file="image86.png" max-width="157" %}

-*   *As described in the following steps you can use multiple PINs, make sure PINs are not set to the same thing or share the same sequence, this will not work they must be different.
+*As described in the following steps you can use multiple PINs, make sure PINs are not set to the same thing or share the same sequence, this will not work they must be different.
 For example, if PIN A is "11223344" and PIN B is "1122334455" then when you try to type in PIN B the device would read PIN A before you enter "55".*

 **Step 9.
 Set Your PIN** - Read and accept the Warning and Disclaimer by checking the checkbox.
 On your Onlykey six digit keypad enter a PIN between 7 - 10 digits long.
 When you are finished select "Next" to continue.